Western Michigan University has a longstanding interest in medieval monasticism, as epitomized by its Center for Cistercian and Monastic Studies.

 Edited by Susan M. B. Steuer and E. Rozanne Elder

-This catalogue describes an American manuscript collection brought to the USA during the first part of the twentieth century.
-Owned by the Trappist abbey of Our Lady of Gethsemani in Kentucky (the house of Thomas Merton) the eclectic collection includes medieval manuscripts as well as materials of interest for the study of the French Revolution.
+This catalogue describes an American manuscript collection owned by the Trappist abbey of Our Lady of Gethsemani in Kentucky (the house of Thomas Merton) the eclectic collection includes medieval manuscripts as well as materials of interest for the study of the French Revolution.

 ISBN 978-1-58044-222-0 (clothbound) © 2016